 In 1964, the young spinner underwent trial for the county and started playing for the Yorkshire Second XI.
-Two years later, with Illingworth away on national duty, he made his First-Class debut, playing against Hampshire at Bradford Park Avenue, bowling just five wicket-less overs.
+Two years later, with Illingworth away on national duty, he made his First-Class debut, playing against Hampshire at Bradford Park Avenue, bowling just 5 wicket-less overs.

 However, there was an important lesson learnt during his first game.
 His first move in the field was at fine-leg, where he went down on one knee to stop the ball and threw it back right over the stumps into the gloves of keeper Jimmy Binks.
-Feeling rather pleased with himself, he was surprised when captain Brian Close stared him down and said, “Do you realize while it was in the air they ran another one?”
+Feeling rather pleased with himself, he was surprised when captain Brian Close stared him down and said, “Do you realise while it was in the air they ran another one?”

-In the summer of 1967, Cope captured 40 wickets at 13.82, including match figures of eight for 53 against Surrey.
+In the summer of 1967, Cope captured 40 wickets at 13.82, including match figures of 8 for 53 against Surrey.
 But in spite of the success, he had to wait till 1969 to become a regular in the side, and did so only after Illingworth moved to Leicestershire.